 Largely Forgotten Osage Murders Reveal A Conspiracy Against Wealthy Native Americans

 This is FRESH AIR.
-I'm Terry Gross.
-Our guest David Grann's new book tells the story of one of the biggest serial murder cases in American history and one of the most forgotten.
-The setting was the Osage Indian Nation in the 1920s when oil deposits had brought enormous wealth to the members of the tribe.
+I'm Dave Davies in for Terry Gross.
+Our guest David Grann's book tells the story of one of the biggest serial murder cases in American history and one of the most forgotten.
+The setting was the Osage Indian Nation in the 1920s when oil deposits had brought enormous wealth to members of the tribe.
 Soon, Grann writes, the world's richest people per capita were becoming the most murdered.
 The Osage were being shot and poisoned in staggering numbers.
 And the murderers, it turned out, were local whites who had befriended and in many cases married their victims.

 GRANN: Yeah.
 So the Osage Tribe was allotted.
 And what allotted meant - this happened to many American tribes in that period - where the federal government was forcing them to break up the reservations, break up their communal way of life, turn them into, quote, unquote, "private property owners."
 Of course, this was an easier way for settlers - white settlers - to get their land.
 But the Osage because they owned their land, they had more leverage with the U.S. government.
 And they had very....

 DAVIES: Because they'd bought it.
 It wasn't simply a reservation given to them, right?
 Yeah.

 GRANN: Exactly.
 They bought it.
 They had a deed to it.
 And they had very shrewd negotiators, including this man Palmer who was described by one U.S. senator as the most eloquent Indian alive at that period.
 And they were able to slip into their treaty for allotment a very curious provision at the time which essentially said that they will maintain the subsurface mineral rights to their land.
 And at that time, the Osage had some hint that there was some oil, but nobody thought they were sitting upon a fortune.
 And they were able to hold on to this last bit of their territory which they could not even see.